 Average speaker is 28.3 - 28.7

 You need some serious work is 27.5 - 28.2

-Signing you up for a class on inclusion and manners is 26.
+Signing you up for a class on inclusion and "this is the line no one should cross" is 26.

 I think a good speaker is defined by...